repobee/repobee/docs/peer.rst

 I order to run ``reviews assign`` in double-blind mode, all you need to do in addition to the no-blind usage is to supply the ``--double-blind-key`` argument.
-The double-blind equivalent of the usage shown in :ref:`assign reviews` is shown below.

 .. code-block:: bash
     :caption: Assigning double-blind reviews